-PARIS AGREEMENT ELABORATION OF THESE PROVISIONS SAFEGUARD PROVISIONS Preambular paragraphs 8-1044 express interlinkages between climate change and Climate and sustainable development sustainable development: Paragraph 8 emphasizes the relationship between climate change actions and (Impacts on climate change and measures, "equitable access to sustainable development and the eradication of poverty" (italics ours).
-The unique concept of "equitable access to sustainable interlinkages with sustainable development, development" has been developed under the UNFCCC decisions.45 eradication of poverty, Paragraph 9 points to the interrelated challenges of avoiding adverse effects on food security, just the agricultural sectors that some climate change mitigation measures may have, transition of the and of accelerating both mitigation and adaptation to avert detrimental climate workforce and sustainable change impacts on food security. lifestyles (paragraphs 8-Paragraph 10 and 16 focus on the need for "ensuring a just transition of the 10 and 16 of the Paris workforce and the creation of decent work and quality jobs" (italics ours).
-It Agreement)) confirms the recognition of Parties that the transition towards a low-emission, climate-resilient development will involve a radical departure from the economic model of today, and the implications and potential conflict with international and national legal labour provisions.46 Paragraph 11 sets out that Parties "should, when taking action to address climate Climate change and human rights (paragraph change, respect, promote and consider their respective obligations on human rights, the right to health, the rights of indigenous peoples, local communities, 11) migrants, children, persons with disabilities and people in vulnerable situations and the right to development, as well as gender equality, empowerment of women and intergenerational equity."47

-While other multilateral environmental agreements' preambles have clauses to ensure mutual supportiveness of different regimes, 48 the Paris Agreement goes beyond such mutual supportiveness towards a clear incorporation of human rights into the Paris Agreement.
-The paragraph aims not only to prevent problems regarding impairment of human rights through mitigation or adaptation projects, such as some that have arisen in the past, 49 but to mainstream such human rights considerations when designing and implementing climate actions.

-Conservation, ecosystem integrity and the protection of biodiversity (paragraphs 12-13)
+PARIS AGREEMENT ELABORATION OF THESE PROVISIONS SAFEGUARD PROVISIONS Climate and sustainable Preambular paragraphs 8-1044 express interlinkages between climate change and development sustainable development: (Impacts on climate Paragraph 8 emphasizes the relationship between climate change actions and change and measures, "equitable access to sustainable development and the eradication of poverty" (italics ours).
+The unique concept of "equitable access to sustainable interlinkages with sustainable development, development" has been developed under the UNFCCC decisions.45 eradication of poverty, Paragraph 9 points to the interrelated challenges of avoiding adverse effects on food security, just the agricultural sectors that some climate change mitigation measures may have, transition of the and of accelerating both mitigation and adaptation to avert detrimental climate workforce and sustainable change impacts on food security. lifestyles (paragraphs 8- Paragraph 10 and 16 focus on the need for "ensuring a just transition of the 10 and 16 of the Paris workforce and the creation of decent work and quality jobs" (italics ours).
+It Agreement)) confirms the recognition of Parties that the transition towards a low-emission, climate-resilient development will involve a radical departure from the economic model of today, and the implications and potential conflict with international and national legal labour provisions.46 Paragraph 11 sets out that Parties "should, when taking action to address climate Climate change and human rights (paragraph change, respect, promote and consider their respective obligations on human rights, the right to health, the rights of indigenous peoples, local communities, 11) migrants, children, persons with disabilities and people in vulnerable situations and the right to development, as well as gender equality, empowerment of women and intergenerational equity."47 While other multilateral environmental agreements' preambles have clauses to ensure mutual supportiveness of different regimes,48 the Paris Agreement goes beyond such mutual supportiveness towards a clear incorporation of human rights into the Paris Agreement.
+The paragraph aims not only to prevent problems regarding impairment of human rights through mitigation or adaptation projects, such as some that have arisen in the past,49 but to mainstream such human rights considerations when designing and implementing climate actions.
+Conservation, ecosystem These two paragraphs take up issues of sustainable development with a focus on integrity and the environmental conservation. protection of biodiversity Paragraph 12 reaffirms the importance of conserving and enhancing sinks and (paragraphs 12-13) reservoirs, which is linked to operative provisions of the Agreement (Article 5, italics ours).
+Paragraph 13 integrates the terms "Mother Earth", "climate justice", and "integrity of all ecosystems" and includes specific mentions of oceans and the protection of biodiversity.
+(This responds to long-standing concerns that Parties do not sufficiently consider biodiversity and ecosystem integrity risks and that